 The BARS Executive

-BARS is administered by an Executive Committee whose roles are described in the Association’s Constitution.
+BARS is administered by an Executive Committee whose roles are described in the Association's Constitution.
 The current executive was elected at the 2022 conference at Edge Hill University and in a special online election in early 2023.
 Its members will serve two-year terms under ordinary circumstances.
-Members of the Executive can be contacted by email using the links in the names below.

 Officers